 About us

-ThinkChina is an English language e-magazine with a China focus and powered by SPH Media Limited's flagship Chinese daily Lianhe Zaobao*.
+ThinkChina is an English-language e-magazine focused on China under SPH Media Limited's flagship Chinese daily, Lianhe Zaobao*.
 We publish original reporting, opinion pieces and columns across a wide spectrum of topics, covering political, economic, socio-cultural and technological developments in China and the Greater China region.

 Our extensive network of Chinese-language journalists and writers are mainly from Singapore, China and other parts of Asia.
 We seek to bring their nuanced and insightful perspectives to the English-speaking world through thoughtful curation and meticulous translation.
 This myriad of voices is projected from the unique vantage point of multi-ethnic Singapore — a proverbial little red dot in Southeast Asia.

-*Lianhe Zaobao is a Chinese language Daily published by the SPH Media Limited.
+*Lianhe Zaobao is a Chinese-language daily published by SPH Media Limited.
 It is one of the few foreign-owned Chinese language media accessible online in China.
 It has a monthly unique visitorship of 5 million, and a monthly pageview count of 100 million in China.

 Our team